StatCan/StatCan.OrchardCore/.github/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment include:
+Examples of behaviour that contributes to creating a positive environment include:

-* Using welcoming and inclusive language
+* Using welcoming and inclusive language (e.g. comments must not contain profanity or discrimination on the basis of, for example, race, national or ethnic origin, colour, religion, sex, age, mental or physical disability, or sexual orientation)
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the department
 * Showing empathy towards other members

-Examples of unacceptable behavior by participants include:
+Examples of unacceptable behaviour by participants include:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks